 Skin cancer often first reveals itself on the hands.
-The staff and doctors of Plastic Surgery Associates of Lafayette in Lafayette provide treatment to patients in Lafayette, LA, who have been diagnosed with skin cancer on the hands.
+Darrell L. Henderson, MD provides treatment to patients in Lafayette, LA, who have been diagnosed with skin cancer on the hands.

 The hands are one of the most common areas where people develop skin cancer.
 The three types of skin cancer are malignant melanoma, basal cell carcinoma, and squamous cell carcinoma.
 While anyone can develop skin cancer on the hands, some risk factors increase the likelihood of developing skin cancer on your hands:

 - Genetic conditions

 - Certain medical conditions

 Darrell L. Henderson, MD understands the anxiety you feel when faced with a possible skin cancer diagnosis.
 Whether you are looking for treatment for your skin cancer or want to correct the remnants of your treatment, such as scar revision, we look forward to helping you through this difficult time.

 How Do I Know If I Have Skin Cancer on My Hands?